Platform:

 DestroEventController

-Allows control over special Chaos Destruction BPs, such as setting its state, or starting a destro transition and level sequence.
+Allows control over special Chaos Destruction BPs, such as setting itheirstate, or starting a destro transition and level sequence

 Example GIF can not be shown yet due to project NDA